patheonsceo/TheMicroStartup/README.md

 **TheMicroStartup** is an open-source initiative to empower youth to build sustainable, creative micro-economies blending **art, technology, and food**.
 It starts with a **physical retreat space (Atulya's)** — a creative playground — and scales through an open community that contributes ideas, tools, and frameworks for others to replicate or evolve.

+Note from Anurag : Please dont overthink every idea is a good idea.
 ---

 ## ✨ Vision